How To Use Leverage In Long-Term Investing To Increase Returns

 Step 4

-Investors often wonder how leverage increases the returns in their investment portfolio and the answer is pretty simple.
+Investors often wonder how leverage changes the returns in their investment portfolio, and the basic math is straightforward even if the real world risk is not.
 I will give an example where our friend Joe is investing in stocks without margin, or 1x leverage ratio and his brother Jeff invests with leverage.

 Both brothers will invest in the same stock and they will both start with $2000 with the only difference being that Jeff will use a 1:3 ratio in his portfolio.
 Both brothers will invest in the Tesla stock which will make a 25% gain in one year, let’s see how the different portfolios will react to this increase.